krr3804/GymmerStationClient/docs/README.md

 - [Return] button -> return to [Load Program] window

 ## [Performance Archive] window
+- Shows list of programs in progress
+- Shows list of programs terminated
+  - Conditions of termination
+    1. Reaches its total length
+    2. Physically terminated by user
+    3. Deleted while in progress
 - Select the program archive to be shown
 - [Return] button -> return to main window
 - [Delete] button -> delete the selected program archive